edgarschaap/Funda.PartnerApi/readme.md

 # Usage

 - Find the `settings.yaml` in `Host.Console` project and add the auth token
+    - Another way is setting the `ParterApiAssessment:PartnerApiAuthToken` Environment variable
 - Execute `Host.Console`
 - When console window prompts for entry
   - Pick 1. for top 10 realtors for search key `Amsterdam`